 It starts with one kind word.
 It starts today.

-So how will kindness be reflected in plans for Anti-Bullying Week?
+How was kindness reflected in plans for Anti-Bullying Week 2021?

-As usual, schools in England will be able to download free teaching resources and themed assemblies, geared to different key stages, in the Autumn.
-Last year our resources were downloaded 50,000 times.
+As usual, schools in England and Wales were able to download free teaching resources and themed assemblies, geared to different key stages, in the Autumn.
+In 2021 our resources were downloaded 140,000 times!

-And Anti-Bullying Alliance patron, CBBC and CBeebies star Andy Day will be right behind the campaign again with his band Andy and the Odd Socks.
-The band will release a totally rocking tune to celebrate Odd Socks Day as part of Anti-Bullying and, whilst we can’t reveal much, if the last year’s songs and videos are anything to go by, it will be a show-stopper.
-Andy will highlight Odd Socks Day on the first day of Anti-Bullying Week.
-There’s a serious message behind the fun: let’s pull on odd socks to show we’re ALL unique and different, and let’s be kind to each other and respect each other’s individuality.
+And Anti-Bullying Alliance patron, CBBC and CBeebies star Andy Day was right behind the campaign again with his band Andy and the Odd Socks.
+The band released a totally rocking tune to celebrate Odd Socks Day.
+Andy highlighted Odd Socks Day on the first day of Anti-Bullying Week.
+There was a serious message behind the fun: let’s pull on odd socks to show we’re ALL unique and different, and let’s be kind to each other and respect each other’s individuality.

-For older children, the buzz on social media is an important part of Anti-Bullying Week, and a great opportunity for schools to share with the education community how they’ve embraced the anti-bullying message.
-Last year, you helped #AntiBullyingWeek trend at No.1 on Twitter, reach over 44 million users on TikTok, and get almost 600,000 views of Odd Socks Day videos on YouTube.
+For older children, the buzz on social media was an important part of Anti-Bullying Week, and a great opportunity for schools to share with the education community how they’ve embraced the anti-bullying message.
+In 2021, you helped #AntiBullyingWeek trend at No.1 on Twitter, reach over 6.5 million users on TikTok, and get almost 300,000 views of videos on YouTube.